-Who Is The San Diego Shooter Near The Airport?
-Planes Aren't Able To Land Right Now
+Who Is The Shooter Near The San Diego Airport?

 On Wednesday, planes were prevented from landing at San Diego International Airport, as a shooter fired a high-powered rifle in random directions several times.
 Police were called to the Bankers Hill neighborhood, less than two miles from the airport, for a domestic violence dispute, and immediately came under fire when they arrived.
 Officials reportedly have the suspect confined to a one-bedroom apartment, and there have been no reported injuries.
 As the standoff continues, many people are wondering who the shooter near the San Diego airport is, but nothing is known, other than that it is a male suspect.